KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 As you can probably see, it would still have a long way to go before it would become a really GOOD launching autopilot.
 Think about the following features you could add yourself as you become more familiar with **kOS**:

 - You could change the steering logic to make a more smooth gravity turn by constantly adjusting the pitch in the HEADING according to some math formula.
 The example shown here tends to create a "too high" launch that's a bit inefficient.
+In addition, this method relies on velocity to determine pitch angle, which could result in some very firey launches for other ships with a higher TWR profile.
 - This script just stupidly leaves the throttle at max the whole way.
-You could make it more sophisticated by adjusting the throttle as necessary to avoid high gee forces.
+You could make it more sophisticated by adjusting the throttle as necessary to avoid velocities that result in high atmospheric heating.
 - This script does not attempt to circularize.
 With some simple checks of the time to apoapsis and the orbital velocity, you can execute a burn that circularizes your orbit.
 - Using the PRINT AT command, you can make fancier status readouts in the terminal window as the script runs.